araguntajyothi/dockerfiles/12.ARG/README.md

 * But ARG declared after from can be accessed.

 ### Using ENV and ARG for best results.
- * Create one env variable and assign the value of ARG to that.
+ * Create one env variable and assign the value of ARG to that env variable.
  * Then we can access ARG values through ENV both in image and container.